stackhpc/ansible-slurm-appliance/environments/common/README.md

 This contains an inventory that defines variables which are common between the `production` and `development` environments.
-It is not intended to be used in a standalone fashion to deploy infrastructure (i.e no terraform), but is instead referenced in `ansible.cfg` from the `production` and `development` configurations.
+It is not intended to be used in a standalone fashion to deploy infrastructure (i.e no tofu), but is instead referenced in `ansible.cfg` from the `production` and `development` configurations.

 The pattern we use is that all resources referenced in the inventory